 - Use a pastry cutter to cut the butter into small pieces into the flour, or use a food processor to pulse it a few times to break it up.
 Don't let the butter pieces get too small if using a food processor.

 - Whisk together the discard starter and three tablespoons of ice water in a small bowl.

 - Make a well in the middle of the butter mixture and add the sourdough starter mixture.
 Use a fork to combine it to form a thick dough.
 Add ½ tablespoon of extra water at a time as needed.
 It needs to hold together easily but not be wet or very sticky.

 - If the butter has softened or the dough is warm, place it in the fridge for 30 minutes before continuing with the next step.

 Rolling the dough

 - Using a rolling pin, roll the dough into a rough 10-inch/25cm rectangle on a lightly floured work surface.
 There's no need to measure it perfectly, lengthen it to around 10 inches.

 - Fold the bottom ⅓ of the dough up to the middle, then fold the top ⅓ of the dough over the top to make a pamphlet shape.

-- Turn the dough a quarter turn and repeat this roll and fold process twice more.
+- Turn the dough a quarter turn and repeat this roll and fold process once more.